kimjoyc/LeetCode/DataStructures/README.md

 ### Solution
 The C++ solution employs a sliding window technique to find the length of the longest substring without repeating characters in a given string 's'.
 Two pointers, 'left' and 'right', manage the window, while a set, 'charSet', tracks unique characters.
 The algorithm iterates through the string, expanding and contracting the window as needed.
 The time complexity is O(n), where n is the string length, and the space complexity is O(min(n, m)), with m being the character set size.
 In practical terms, for a reasonably small character set, the space complexity is effectively O(1).

+## Number of Islands

+### Problem Statement
+Given a binary grid representing a map with '1's (land) and '0's (water), the task is to return the number of islands in the grid.
+An island is formed by connecting adjacent lands horizontally or vertically, and it is assumed that all four edges of the grid are surrounded by water.

+### Solution
+The C++ code presents a Solution class with a public function, numIslands, tasked with determining the count of islands within a 2D grid of '1's (land) and '0's (water).
+Utilizing Depth-First Search (DFS) methodology, the algorithm initializes variables for grid dimensions and island count, employing nested loops to traverse each cell in the grid.
+When encountering a land cell ('1'), the counter increments, triggering a DFS function for exploring and marking connected land cells.
+The recursive DFS function visits each neighboring cell and marks it as visited.
+The main function demonstrates the solution's application with provided examples.
+Time complexity is O(M * N), as DFS may visit each cell once.
+The space complexity, O(M * N), arises from recursive calls and grid modification.
+In conclusion, the DFS solution efficiently counts islands with linear time and space complexity in binary grids.